gaioguy/GAIO/README.md

-# GAIO

-A Matlab toolbox for the global analysis of invariant objects in dynamical systems.
-GAIO provides data structures and algorithms for the set-oriented computation of
+GAIO (*Global Analysis of Invariant Objects*) is a Matlab toolbox for the computational analysis of dynamical systems.
+It provides data structures and algorithms for the set-oriented computation of
 * invariant sets (maximal invariant set, chain recurrent set, periodic points, global attractor) of arbitrary dimension or topology
 * invariant manifolds (stable/unstable manifold of an arbitrary invariant set)
 * invariant measures, almost invariant sets, coherent sets